civo/status/content/issues/2022-02-21-services-unavailable-lon1.md

 ---

+17:56:00 GMT

+We have restored service to half of the affected instances and cluster nodes and are continuing to work on restoring service to the rest.

+---

 17:45:00  GMT

 We are noticing stoppages across a subset of virtual machines running in the LON1 region.
 We are working to restore these now.
 The vast majority of LON1 workloads remain unaffected (and other regions are unaffected).